Turivny/RI-Reasoning-Model/README.md

 ### License

-This project is released under the **GNU GPLv3 with Ethical Supplement**, which explicitly prohibits military applications and harmful uses while ensuring the technology remains open and accessible.
+This project is released under the **CC BY 4.0 with Ethical Supplement**, which explicitly prohibits military applications and harmful uses while ensuring the technology remains open and accessible.

 See the [LICENSE.md](LICENSE.md) file for complete details on permissions and restrictions.